-Remember, your Members of Congress were elected to represent you, and you have a right to be heard on Tibet.
-Constituents matter greatly to Members, and your delegation in Washington will listen to what you have to say.
+Remember: Your Members of Congress represent you, and you have a right to be heard on Tibet.
+Constituents matter greatly to MOCs, and they will listen to what you have to say.

 - You will most likely be meeting with a staffer rather than a Member of Congress (MOC).
-Staffers are very pressed for time; on the House side they may handle as many as 20 distinct issues for the MOC.
+But remember – staffers are crucial and many of the initiatives in Congress have been inspired by staffers.
+They are also extremely pressed for time, handling as many as 20 distinct issues for the MOC.

 - Be friendly and polite, even if the staffer seems rude!
-Make your points concisely and avoid going into long historical explanations of the Tibet struggle.
-Remember that the staffer/MOC wants is interested in knowing why this issue?
-Why now?
-And what would you like him/her to do about it?
+Make your points concise!
+Avoid long historical explanations !
+Remember that the staffer/MOC is interested in knowing why: Why now?
+Why this issue?
+And what do you want him/her to do about it?

 - Be credible.
 Don’t exaggerate.
 You want to be seen as a good source of information.
 Your job is to educate and persuade.
 A great outcome of Lobby Day would be for you to develop a working relationship with a staffer or two, which is a critical channel for your views to reach your elected representatives.

 - Pay attention to what the staff member is saying to you, and get a clear sense of where the MOC stands on Tibet.
 Ask directly for support for Tibet from your MOC, and for a commitment from your MOC to support policies and programs that support Tibetans.